jlacomis/recitations/z3/README.md

 constraints.append(constraint_x1)
 constraints.append(constraint_x2)

-# The above two lines is the same as using 'And'
+# The above two lines is the same as using logical 'And' included in z3, used like this:
 # constraints.append(And(constraint_x1, constraint_x2))

 s = tuple(constraints)